How the wolves were reintroduced; trapped, transported, and finally released.

 are very territorial and will even fight to the death to protect

-death of the alpha male or female sometimes destroys the pack structure
+or death of the alpha male or female sometimes destroys the

-will travel in groups as well.
-We have even observed all surviving
+and often siblings will travel in groups as well.
+We have even

-pack members sticking together with the surviving alpha locating
+observed all surviving pack members sticking together with the

-a new mate.
-Just about anything is possible.
+surviving alpha locating a new mate.
+Just about anything is

 The soft release method of wolf reintroduction involves simply placing wolves that have been trapped from one location into a one-acre fenced enclosure for a period of months to acclimate them to their new environment.
 This "soft release" method was developed some years ago by the U.S.F.S., and then used by Mike Phillips in North Carolina to successfully release Carolina red wolves into the wild.
 Mr. Phillips was then brought into Yellowstone to duplicate this release method as part of the Yellowstone Wolf Recovery Team.